Did you know that your version of Internet Explorer is out of date?

-Alex Cuba's fifth studio album, "Healer", was recorded in New York, USA and Victoria, Canada, using a live rhythm section, trading in horns for guitars and vocal harmonies.
-With five duets with singer-songwriters, four being Canadian; Ron Sexsmith, David Myles, Alejandra Ribera and Kuba Oms as well as, New Yorker, Anya Marina.
-It is an upbeat, acoustic soul album full of optimism and reality as Alex always has a silver lining on melancholy of any form.
+Alex Cuba’s 5th studio album, Healer, which traded in horns for guitars and vocal harmonies.
+With ?ve duets with singer songwriters, four being Canadian, Ron Sexsmith, David Myles, Alejandra Ribera and Kuba Oms as well as New Yorker Anya Marina.
 The album won a Latin Grammy for best Singer-songwriter and nominated for a Grammy as best Latin Pop in 2016.